x42/lv2vst/README.md

 LV2VST does not bridge CPU architectures.
 The LV2 plugins and LV2VST architectures and ABIs need to match.

+A dedicated bundle (1), or dedicated whitelist (2) is preferred over blacklisting.

 Supported LV2 Features
 ----------------------